 How long does a Chapter 13 bankruptcy last?

-Chapter 13 bankruptcy allows debtors to reorganize their debts, catch up on missed mortgage or car loan payments, and pay off non-dischargeable priority obligations through a repayment plan.
+Chapter 13 bankruptcy allows debtors to reorganize their debts, catch up on missed mortgage or car payments, and pay off non-dischargeable priority obligations through a repayment plan.
 Most Chapter 13 plans must be three to five years long.
-But how long your repayment plan will last depends on: your income, and the amount of time you need to pay off the debts.
+But how long your repayment plan will last depends on your income and the amount of time you need to pay off the debts.

 What debt is included in Chapter 13?

-To be eligible to file for Chapter 13 bankruptcy, an individual must have no more than $394,725 in unsecured debt, such as credit card bills or personal loans.
+To be eligible to file for Chapter 13 bankruptcy, an individual must have no more than $394,725 unsecured debts, such as from credit cards or personal loans.
 They also can have no more than $1,184,200 in secured debts, which includes mortgages and car loans.